 Any good rosemary Irish coffee begins by brewing a cup of coffee and pouring it into a glass.
 Stir in the rosemary syrup and cane sugar syrup.
 You can also add a splash of Irish whiskey if you want.
 Top the brew with whipped cream or double cream, and garnish with a rosemary sprig.

+To infuse fresh rosemary in your coffee, use one or two sprigs.
+If you don't have fresh rosemary, a tablespoon of dried rosemary leaves would suffice.
 Keep in mind though the amount of rosemary you add will depend on your taste preference, so start with a small amount and adjust to find the perfect balance for your taste buds.

 No, adding rosemary to your coffee does not alter the caffeine content.
 The rosemary simply adds a fresh, herbal aroma and flavor to your coffee while retaining all the regular caffeine content and the potential health benefits of rosemary.